Membership

 How are Membership Dues determined?

-Each family’s Membership Dues are assessed using their particular
+Each family’s Membership Dues are calculated at 12% of their particular

 Please note:

-• Applications of families who do not wish to disclose their GHI cannot be processed.
+Families who do not wish to disclose their GHI, will be charged the maximum contribution.

-• Please find more detailed information about WCSS's Membership Dues in our Enrolment Policy.
+Please find more detailed information about WCSS's Enrolmennt process in our Enrolment Policy.

 How WCSS's Membership Dues have changed over time: